Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2a.md

 ---
-id: assignment2naancc
+id: assignment2a
-title: Assignment 2 NAA/NCC
+title: Assignment 2 Version A
 sidebar_position: 5
-description: Assignment 2 for Sections NAA and NCC
+description: Assignment 2 Version A
 ---

-# A2-W23-NAANCC
+# Assignment 2 Version A

 ## Assignment 2